Parse CSV files in Node.js

 • Node.js v14+ installed

-• An Express.js application running
+• An Express.js application (or equivalent HTTP server)

 Step 1: Create a Dataset in CSVBox